-Still, from a more fundamental point of view, it would be much more advantageous to be able to determine noise robustness of a given measurement scheme without specifying the actual form of the noise.
-A similar motivation lays behind measurement robustness considerations that can be found in the context of other quantum information tasks, see e.g. \cite{Skrzypczyk2019, Oszmaniec2019}, but has never been applied to quantum estimation theory.
-In this paper we focus on the most commonly used figure of merit in quantum estimation theory---the Fisher Information---and propose a quantity, Fisher Information Measurement Noise Susceptibility (FI MeNoS), which characterizes the maximal relative decrease of FI due to small measurement disturbance of the most general type.
-This quantity allows us to obtain a deep insight into fundamental noise-robustness properties of different measurement schemes used in quantum metrological protocols, without assuming any particular noise form.
-We illustrate fruitfulness of this approach by analysing paradigmatic quantum enhanced metrological schemes including quantum interferometry and superresolution imaging.
+Still, from a fundamental point of view, it would be much more advantageous to be able to determine noise robustness of a given measurement scheme without specifying the actual form of the noise.
+A similar motivation lays behind measurement robustness considerations that can be found in the context of other quantum information tasks, see e.g. \cite{Skrzypczyk2019, Oszmaniec2019}, but have never been applied to quantum estimation theory.
+In this paper we focus on the most common figure of merit in quantum estimation theory---the Fisher Information---and propose a quantity, Fisher Information Measurement Noise Susceptibility (FI MeNoS), which characterizes the maximal relative decrease of FI due to small measurement disturbance of the most general type.
+This quantity allows us to obtain a deep insight into fundamental noise-robustness properties of different measurement schemes without assuming any particular noise form.
+We illustrate fruitfulness of this approach by analysing paradigmatic quantum enhanced metrological schemes including interferometry and superresolution imaging.

 \paragraph*{Quantum Estimation Theory Preliminaries.} In a paradigmatic quantum estimation scenario, a continuous parameter $\theta$ is encoded in a state $\rho_\theta$ of a probe system with associated Hilbert space $\mathcal{H}_\textrm{S}$.
 In order to describe the process of extraction of information on the parameter $\theta$ from the state in full generality, one considers an external measuring device whose Hilbert space is $\mathcal{H}_\textrm{M}$.
-The device is initialized in a pure state $\ket{0}_\textrm{M}$ and the generalized measurement of $\rho_\theta$ consists of two stages: (i) interaction between S and M described by a global unitary operation $U_\textrm{SM}$; (ii) projective measurement of the post-evolution state of M, which returns an outcome $i \in \{ 1,2,...,K\}$ with a probability
+The device is initialized in a pure state $\ket{0}_\textrm{M}$ and the generalized measurement of $\rho_\theta$ consists of two stages: (i) interaction between S and M described by a unitary operation $U_\textrm{SM}$; (ii) projective measurement of the post-evolution state of M, which returns an outcome $i \in \{ 1,2,...,K\}$ with a probability